Keto Tagalong Cookies (Get Your Girl Scout Cookie Fix!)

 - I love using these cookie cutters to create perfectly round cookies, though the set comes with some fun shape options!
 You can flip the scalloped edge to use the side with a nice clean circle shape (which is what I used for these cookies).
 If you do not have a round cookie cutter, you can also use a small glass to achieve the same circle cut-out shape.

 - Dairy-free?
 You can replace the butter in the Tagalongs recipe with coconut oil.

-- Once cookies have been removed from the oven, make sure you don’t skip the step to press down the center of the cookie with a spoon or thumb.
+- Make sure you don’t skip the step to press down the center of the cookie with a spoon or thumb.
 This ensures there’s a small well to fill with yummy almond/peanut butter filling!